Freiling87/CCU/CCU/Scratchpad.md

 Not so sure about the utility of this.
 I don't think players should need more than 4 level tags.
 - Whenever you have enough in the campaign to make it playable, test it in Player Edition and see if the experience is the same.
 #		T	Systems
+##			C	Door System
+###				C	Keycard System
+Red, Blue, Green, Yellow
+Work only on Keycard Doors and Keycard Safes
+####				C	Access Scope
+Determines how far the keycard will work.
+Doesn't have to use every tier of this, just being expansive.
+	Chunk
+	Chunk Type
+	Level
+	District
+	City
+	Mayor Village
+	All
+####				C	Access Level
+Configurable in Keycard and Keycard Door
+####				C	RFID Flipping
+If someone is holding a Keycard, you can grab their card's RFID signal to add it to your keyring.
+This can be done in the manner of a normal hack, or with a Signal Grabber passive inventory item - no interaction required, but shorter range.
+Good tool for the undercover.
+####				C	Keycard Doors
+#####					C	Hack
+- Admit Owners*
+- Admit Non-Owners
+- Admit No One
+- Admit All
+- Something Mischievous
+- Trigger Alarm
+- Turn Off/On
+#####					C	Tamper
+- Disconnect (a la Security Camera)
+#####					C	Automatic Door option
+This would be neato
+###				C	Key Ring System
+Keys are specific to an object.
+One door, one chest, etc. so chunks may generate with multiple.
+Desk is a lockable container.
+####				C	Keyring
+Keyring stores all keys in one slot
+##			C	Stash System
+Variable field in editor, maybe with some basic setting variations (destructible, Investigateable, etc.)
+Locks access to the object as a Chest unless the player holds the matching Stash Hint.
+You don't know the object holds an item until you find the Stash Hint item somewhere.
+This could be in an Agent's inventory, or hidden elsewhere in the chunk.
 ##			T	Legacy Updater
 ###				T!
 Challenges
 Homesickness Mandatory & Disabled